First Steps for a New Website

 - A note about headings: Your H1 heading should have the keyword for that section.
 Be sure to nest (H1, H2, then H3 is great but don’t go from H1 to H2 to H4.)
 Keywords should be used as they make sense for nested headings, but don’t overdo it.
 Use headings intentionally for maximum impact.

-- Stay focused on the point: If you’ve done your initial brainstorming and strategizing correctly, you should be able to identify in one simple concept what each page is about.
+- Stay focused on the point: If you’ve done your initial brainstorming and strategizing correctly, you should be able to identify in a straightforward concept what each page is about.
 Keep this in mind as you continue to structure your website.

 Don’t forget your technical setup.

-Once you have the website built, a few additional steps must be taken.
+Once the website is built, a few additional steps must be taken.

 First and foremost, set up Google Analytics.
 This will track what’s happening once people get to your site.
 This is critical to begin gathering the data you need to continue improving upon your website in future edits and updates.